youngboy/engine-docs/source/index.md

 description: Learn how Apollo Engine works, and how to set it up for performance monitoring, error tracking, and more.
 ---

-[Apollo Engine](https://www.apollographql.com/engine/) is turnkey infrastructure that helps you take GraphQL services into production with confidence.
+[Apollo Engine](https://www.apollographql.com/engine/) is a GraphQL gateway that helps you take GraphQL services into production with confidence.
 The successor to Apollo Optics, Engine sits between your clients and your GraphQL server, delivering essential capabilities like query caching, error tracking, automatic persisted queries, and execution tracing on top of any spec-compliant GraphQL server including Apollo Server, GraphQL-Ruby, Sangria, and Absinthe.

 To get started quickly, [go to the Apollo Engine app and sign in](https://engine.apollographql.com/)!